 While it’s difficult to find an instant coffee that compares to the real thing, our round-up saves you from rolling the dice.
 We've collected a number of reliable options for hikers, frequent travelers, and those who simply prefer the convenience.
 Here are the best instant coffees to buy.

 Organic, fair trade, and deliciously smooth, Mount Hagen could top a myriad of coffee categories, which is exactly why we chose it as our best overall brew.
-(Spoiler: this isn’t their last appearance on the list.)
+(Spoiler: this isn’t its last appearance on the list.)

 One 3.53-ounce jar yields approximately 60 cups.
 Simply stir a teaspoon of coffee grounds with a cup of boiling water and you’ll have ready-to-go joe that many say is even better than the real thing.

 Joe Coffee has been a New York favorite since 2003.
 Customers have gone nuts for these beans, and for good reason.
-All of Joe’s coffee goes through a rigorous selection process to ensure the highest quality—and their instant coffee is no different.
+All of Joe’s coffee goes through a rigorous selection process to ensure the highest quality—and its instant coffee is no different.
 These grounds balance the brightness of a medium roast with the sweetness of milk chocolate and caramel.
 It’s barista-worthy coffee that you can take anywhere (just grab your travel mug and hit the road) and make any time.

 Great taste and convenience come at a price though, as Joe Coffee makes one of the priciest instant blends on the market.
 One 6-serving box comes out to around $3 per cup—certainly a hefty price, but one that might be worth it for such a delicious jolt of coffee.